Nolan Jones Player Props: Rockies vs. Diamondbacks

 Nolan Jones At The Plate

-- He has scored in 22 games this year (36.1%), including multiple runs in five games.
+- He has scored in 22 games this season (35.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.